Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMToggleInput.md

 ```

 ## DESCRIPTION
-Creates an Input.Toggle element that allows users to switch between two states: on or off.
+The `New-AMToggleInput` function creates an Input.Toggle element that allows users to switch between two states: on or off.
 Toggle inputs are useful for boolean choices, preferences, or any yes/no decision.

 The element typically renders as a checkbox or toggle switch depending on the host